-In addition to learning about yourself and your place in the world, studying abroad means learning about the diverse societal and cultural norms of your host country.
-As you begin your journey, you may find that you are seen and understood by individuals from your host country in a completely new context from how you see yourself, or how you are seen here on campus, in Chicago, in your hometown or home country, or elsewhere in the United States.
+In addition to learning about yourself and your place in the world, studying abroad means learning about your host country’s multifaceted society and culture.
+As you begin your journey, you may find that you are seen and understood by individuals from your host country in a completely new context from how you see yourself, or how you are seen here on campus, in Chicago, in your hometown, or elsewhere in the United States or your home country.
 Encounters with new worldviews and perspectives can foster productive intercultural dialogues and greater opportunities for learning, but they can also be surprising, challenging, or even deeply unsettling.
 These experiences can be growth-producing, but they can also be stressful, so we urge you to prepare yourself and to prioritize your mental, emotional, and physical well-being.

 Regardless of how you identify, you are encouraged to learn about the cultural context of the communities among which you will live and study while abroad.
 The resources below are starting points for questions you may want to research about your study abroad location before you apply for your program, and certainly before you depart.
 For additional, location-specific information about your study abroad destination, feel free to make an appointment with your study abroad program’s coordinator, speak with staff at the Center for Identity + Inclusion, reach out to study abroad program alumni, seek out guidance from other affinity offices on campus, ask questions to faculty who teach and research in these locations, and find other information online to help you contextualize your multiple identities in your host country’s culture.
 UChicago is also a member of Diversity Abroad, which offers a wealth of information and resources (including scholarships!) designed for students from diverse economic, educational, ethnic, and social backgrounds.